iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted142004/report.md

 > I have to provide a "verification code" for my test result.
 I did not get one though, over the "negative" phone call..<br> :date: __2020-11-24 22:58:35__

-> This app is too difficult to use for such a life threatening issue.
-It needs to be more intuitive before the public will actually begin using this app.
-It is should be easy to use by those who are not comfortable with technology, yet I am very comfortable with technology and the app took a while to figure out Please do something to make this better<br> :date: __2020-11-23 16:56:58__

 #### 1-star reviews